WordPress/gutenberg/docs/Releasing.md

 yarn bundle
 ```

-This is useful in case you want to test some changes in the apps before pushing a new version.
+This is useful in case you want to use an unreleased version of the bundle in the apps.
+For instance, on a PR that's a work in progress, you might want to include to a specific gutenberg-mobile branch in the apps with an updated bundle so reviewers can see the latest changes before approving them (and releasing a new version).

 The recommended method is that you bump the version when you do that.
 To publish a new version of gutenberg-mobile you just need to run: